DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 A rest is an epic event in which players state what they hope to accomplish over the rest.
 Each goal is a separate check the players must collectively pass.
 Taking a short rest permits players to draw 3 cards, and long rest 5.

-During a Rest, players might attempt to repair an item (including Armor), read a book, or recover Points.
-Recovering Health is a Vitality check of DC 7 + 1 for each Health Point being recovered.
-Some Powers are limited-use (i.e., Costly) and require recharging associated Points during rests, at a Primary Skill DC of 7 + 1 for Point being recovered.
-A Dealer who draws below their DC recovers a portion of Health or Power Points equal to the number drawn minus 7.
+During a Rest, players might attempt to repair an item (including Armor), read a book, recover Health Points (HP), or recover Energy Points.
+Recovering Health is a Vitality check of DC 7 + 2 for each Health Point being recovered.
+Some Powers are limited-use and require recharging associated Energy Points during a rest, at a Primary Skill DC of 7 + 1 for each Point being recovered.
+A Dealer who draws below the DC indicated above recovers a smaller portion of Health or Energy Points equal to the number drawn minus 7.

 Players take turns attempting their respective checks.
 Order is either determined by the players themselves or the last played initiative order.
 The GM determines the DC for each novel goal.